QuantInsti/AI-in-Trading-Workflow/LLMs/example_02_Agentic_AI_based_Portfolio_manager_using_Alpaca_API/README.md

 #### ** For Windows Users**

-1.  **Open your File Explorer** and navigate to the project directory.
+1.  **Open your File Explorer** and navigate to the example directory.
 2.  **Right-click** in the folder and select **New \> Text Document**.
 3. Name the new file **`.env`** (make sure to include the preceding dot and remove the `.txt` extension).
 You may need to enable **"File name extensions"** in the **View** tab of File Explorer to rename it correctly.
 4.  **Open the `.env` file** with a text editor (like Notepad, VS Code, or Notepad++).